Will your weak security leave your clients waiting in line?

 Paying the Ransom Is Not the Right Solution

 According to IBM Security’s X-Force survey of executives at 600 businesses of all sizes, 70 percent of businesses infected with ransomware have paid the ransom to get their data back.
-The decision to pay the ransom virtually always comes down to simple math, as was the case with the Colonial Pipeline ransomware hack.
+The decision to pay the ransom comes down to simple math, as was the case with the Colonial Pipeline ransomware hack.

 “I can’t say I’m surprised, but it’s certainly disappointing,” says Brett Callow, a threat analyst at antivirus company Emsisoft, about Colonial Pipeline’s decision to pay the ransom.

 Prevent Weak Security from Leaving Your Clients Waiting in Line

-- Require MFA: Multi-factor authentication is an authentication method that requires the user to provide two or more verification factors to gain access to a resource such as an application, online account or a VPN.
-This should be used wherever possible.
-In many cases, it is included with your subscription (M365; Google; etc.) and simply needs to be turned on.
+Multi-factor authentication is an authentication method that requires the user provide two or more verification factors to gain access to a resource (e.g., application, online account, VPN).
+You should use MFA wherever possible.

-- Regular patching: Unpatched vulnerabilities are like secret unlocked doors that invite attackers to come in and wreak havoc.
+Unpatched vulnerabilities are like secret unlocked doors that invite attackers to come in and wreak havoc.
 To close these doors, you need to update all hardware and software on your network as soon as possible.